rob-blackbourn/jetblack-serialization/documentation/index.md

 # jetblack-serialization

-Serialization for JSON and XML in Python using typing annotations.
+Serialization for JSON, YAML and XML in Python using typing annotations.

 ## Status